animotionjs/animotion/packages/docs/src/routes/docs/file-based/+page.md

 # File-based slides

-You can have slides in one file or split them into multiple files by default — but Animotion also provides a file-based slides option during the setup if you want the slides to be managed for you.
+You can have slides in one file or split them into multiple files by default, but Animotion also provides a file-based slides option during the setup if you want the slides to be managed for you.

 ## Using File-based Slides